hmhahn/144l_students_2021/Scripts/211010_Phyloseq_submission.md

 increase in relative abundance in the ash leachate treatment, but not really for the control.
-There were no noticable decreases in the ash leachate that did not occur in the control as well, but the SAR11 clade decreased in abundance **more** in the ash leachate treatment than the control.
-Synechococcales also decreased in relative abundance in the ash leachate **more** than the control.
+There were no noticable decreases in the ash leachate that did not occur in the control as well, but the SAR11 clade had a larger decrease in abundance in the ash leachate treatment than the control.
+Synechococcales also had a larger decrease in relative abundance in the ash leachate than the control.

 Everything shown here is just a snapshot of what you can look at with your community composition data.
 There are many other resources you can